 Accessing the Museum Collection and Park Archives

-Access to the museum collection and park archives is by appointment only and must be made two weeks in advance.
-To arrange an appointment, call the office of Museum Services at (717) 334-1124, extension 1291 or 1271.
+Access to the museum collection and park archives is by appointment only and must be made at least one month in advance.
+To arrange an appointment, please email the Museum Curator Greg Goodell.

 Research the Gettysburg museum collection holdings on line through the NPS Museum Services Catalog.

-Please Note: Access to items currently on exhibit will not be permitted during the period of the year from April 1 through October 31 yearly due to high visitation and staff commitments.
+Please Note: Access to items currently on exhibit will not be permitted during the period of the year from March 15 through December 1 yearly due to high visitation and staff commitments.